 What does quality assurance of software products serve for?

 Quality assurance is a way of establishing proper functionality, efficiency and usability while preventing mistakes and defects.
 It helps to avoid problems before we are delivering products and services to customers.
-The aim is therefore to meet requirements and consistently keep up our products’ high quality.
+The aim is, therefore, to meet requirements and consistently keep up our products’ high quality.

-Quality management at TimeTac
+Quality Management at TimeTac

 Our test results and test cases are recorded in a relatable way.
-The product owners review software changes of any kind in order to ensure that requirements for functionalities as well as the usability are met.
+The product owners review software changes of any kind in order to ensure that requirements for functionalities as well as usability are met.

 New features are tested manually and as long as their proper and stable functionality can be ensured.
-Parallelly to this process we develop automated tests which help to avoid problems that might occur later on.
+Parallelly to this process, we develop automated tests which help to avoid problems that might occur later on.
 The implementation of new and significant features can endure several days, as in some cases, multiple feedback loops are necessary.
-These run through the entire testing process – from drafting formalised test files to final acceptance.
+These run through the entire testing process – from drafting formalized test files to final acceptance.

 After this phase is completed successfully, the changes are being introduced to our customers in an incremental manner.
 The product is monitored continuously in order to conduct improvements, if needed, as quickly as possible.